 Counting with a click: Some knitters like to move quickly from one row to the next and don’t want to take time to rotate a wheel.
 For those knitters, there are row counters that change with just the click of a button.
 These counters, commonly referred to as kacha-kacha counters, allow you to give the counter a satisfying little push of a button before moving on.
 Clover even makes a mini kacha-kacha counter that attaches to a necklace.
 It’s a perfect tip for knitting in public, since it doesn’t take up precious table space.

 Row counting apps: For knitters who always carry their smartphones by their sides, consider downloading a knitting row counter app.
 I spotted a nice list of row-counting apps over on The Zen of Making that includes apps for both Android and iPhone users — plus most of them are free to download.

 The great thing about using a row-counting app is that it’s with you no matter where you go.
 Some of the more advanced features of the apps will also come in handy when you’ve moved on to more complicated patterns that require you to keep up with several different row counts at the same time!

 Counting without a row counter tool

 Forget to count your rows with a row counter?
 Don’t worry!
 There are ways to count your rows even if you haven’t been keeping track with a row counter.
-Learn the secrets of row counting in Bluprint’s new class Save Our Stiches: Fixing Knitting Mistakes with Ann Budd.
+Learn the secrets of row counting in Craftsy’s new class Save Our Stiches: Fixing Knitting Mistakes with Ann Budd.
 Ann can show you how to count rows in garter stitch, cables, and more to keep you from having to backtrack and rip out your precious stitches!
 You’ll also learn valuable tips like lifelines, fixing mis-crossed cables, and repairing dropped stitches.